 A user can have any number of coaches.
-However, there is not currently a way for teachers to co-teach a class.
-This means that teachers cannot see the assignments that are assigned by other accounts, and cannot see the results of those assignments.
+However, there is not currently a way for teachers who are not part of MAP Accelerator or Khan Academy Districts to co-teach a class.
+This means that these teachers cannot see the assignments that are assigned by other accounts, and cannot see the results of those assignments.
 The only way to enable this functionality is using method (1) below.

 Multiple coaches can, however, see the same students' progress and some of their data.
 There are two different ways for this to happen: